As an Amazon Associate I earn from qualifying purchases. Click for details.

 This is one reason why EVP results can be better on Halloween, as well as real-time communication with the “other side.”
 Cameras can produce clearer anomalies, too.

-However, the increased EMF levels on Halloween night can drain batteries in your voice recorder, cameras, flashlights, etc. (This is one reason to carry a glow-stick as a back-up light source, and a film camera as a back-up for your digital camera.)
+(That’s one reason to carry a glow-stick as a back-up light source, and even a film camera as a back-up for your phone or digital camera.)

 Be prepared for anything to happen on Halloween night.
 It’s the classic “between” time, and ideal for your most chilling encounters with paranormal phenomena.

-Here’s Fiona’s video, explaining why Halloween may – and may not – be a good night for ghost hunting.
-(This is from her Ghosts101.com website, featuring answers to top ghost-related questions.)
+Here’s my video, explaining why Halloween may – and may not – be a good night for ghost hunting.
+(It’s from my Ghosts101.com website, featuring answers to top ghost-related questions.)

 Is Halloween a good night for ghost hunting?
 Professional ghost hunter Fiona Broome explains why it is – and why it isn’t.
 If you’re looking for real ghosts,…